 Note: We currently have two copy editors who are doing a great job.
 If you're volunteering as an intern, we have lots of other tasks that would help us!
 Personally, I wish we had a techie (or even a wizard) to help out, and an Art Director would be wonderful also.

-Lastly, if you have experience in public relations, social media, etc. we'd love to have a media manager, spreading the word, networking, and building our profile for the journal. -Vera Ignatowitsch
+Lastly, if you have experience in public relations, social media, etc. we'd love to have a media manager, spreading the word, networking, and building a profile for the journal. -Vera Ignatowitsch